 Here, it’s one foot in the city and the other in nature.
-Events and festivals abound.
-Large parks await you, just a stone’s throw from Ottawa, the National Capital, with its menu of cultural events.
+Enjoy an outdoor adventure in the morning and cultural discoveries in the afternoon or evening.
+Large parks await you, just a stone’s throw from Ottawa, the National Capital.
 Our land is vast and generous; our chefs, inspired and creative.
 Outaouais is 33,000 km2 (12,738 sq. mi.) of pure delight!

 How to get there

 Did you know?

 To be discovered absolutely

 Canada’s most visited museum, a huge park right next to the city, and a small town with the world’s largest log cabin.
 Here, everything is measured.